 Venue, Cost, Registration

-ISAP students are subject to other costs and deadlines, provided in the registration form.
+Students of ISAPZURICH are subject to other terms and deadlines, provided with the spring semester registration packet.

 With thanks for your understanding: We are unable to provide discounts or refunds for partial use of the Odyssey package.

 Ask us about limited scholarship funds: [email protected]